sigirisetti/DevOps-Interview-Process/README.md

    - Mean time to recovery (MTTR)

 - Q12) In your opinion, what are the major benefits of implementing DevOps automation?
-  - A: Following are the major benefits of implementing DevOps automation:
+  - Ans: Following are the major benefits of implementing DevOps automation:

     - Removal of the possibility of human error from the CD equation (Core benefit)